 – The North Georgia men’s basketball team continued to

->

-> The Saints win their fourth straight game, improving to 9-6 overall and 4-1 in the Peach Belt Conference, while the Pacers fall to 9-6 on the season and an even 4-4 in league action.
+The Saints improve to 10-6 overall on the year, picking up their fifth straight victory, while moving to 5-1 in the Peach Belt Conference.
+The Hurricanes fall to 5-10 overall on the season and 1-5 in league action.

 North Georgia jumped out of the gate in the opening minutes with four straight points as Carl Taylor and Michael Moynihan knocked down jumpers to give the Saints a 4-0 advantage.
 GSW would respond with a 12-3 run over the next seven minutes capped by a pair of free throws from Chris Rawls to give the hurricanes a 12-7 advantage.

 Georgia Southwestern led by as many as eight points in the opening half, but the Saints used a 12-0 run to erase the deficit and take a four-point lead before Evan Mobley’s half court buzzer three-pointer gave the Hurricanes a one-point lead at 31-30 heading into intermission.

 The Hurricanes opened the second half with a layup to take a three-point lead, but the Saints came right back with an 8-0 run to jump out to a five-point lead at 38-33.
 Over the next eight minutes, North Georgia would never relinquish the lead, but GSW stayed close, never letting the lead stretch over five points, a margin the Saints held at three different points.

 At the 5:42 mark, Michael Moynihan gave the Saints their largest lead of the game with a running layup as North Georgia extended their lead to six.
 With under a minute to play and the Hurricanes back to within two points, Michael Moynihan drove down the lane and found a wide open Kendall Butler to push the lead back up to four at 63-59.